yortuc/serverless-crawler-stack/README.md

 bucket=rental-listings notification_phone_number="+490177853...." cdk deploy
 ```

-## Todo
+## Architecture

-Doing all these things in a lambda function at once is not ideal.
-We can break the current lambda function into 3 independent functions.

-1. Lambda #1: Crawl the page, insert listings into dynamodb.
-This will be triggered by an EventBridge rule.
-2. Lambda #2: Read the latest listings from dynamodb, produce an html report and store on S3.
-This will be triggered by a dynamodb insert event.
-3. Lambda #3: Send the public url of the html report via a SMS message.
-This will be triggered by an S3 file created event.
+1. An EventBridge rule trigers the crawler lambda function at specified intervals (once a day by default).
+Crawler lambda function crawls the page, extracts the listing links, addresses and prices and inserts into dynamodb table.

+2. Dynamodb event stream triggers report creator lambda function.